riddlew/ejs-stripe-checkout/README.md

 Example EJS app on how to integrate with Stripe API.

 ## Instructions
+Before running the app, you will have to add some products to your Stripe account if you haven't already.
+When the app starts, it will load the products that are on your Stripe account.

 1. `npm install` to install dependencies.
 2. Create `.env` file and add `STRIPE_API_KEY` and `STRIPE_WEBHOOK_ENDPOINT_KEY` (you can find the webhook endpoint key in the code at the URL https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local).
 3. `npm run start`.